sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

     [Blackboard content collection](#importing-a-zip-package).

 bb
+: _Deprecated in favor of_ `scorm` _(see below)_.

-: Package the website as a fat Blackboard module that can be imported into a Blackboard course.
+    Package the website as a fat Blackboard module that can be imported into a Blackboard course.
 Content included is

     * The entire website is exported to the Blackboard course Content Area.